How Is Curriculum Based Establishment (CBE) Calculated?

 What is CBE in TSC?
 How is it calculated?

-Curriculum Based Establishment (CBE) is a pivotal element in the staffing dynamics of educational institutions, especially within the context of the Teaching Service Commission (TSC).
+Curriculum Based Establishment (CBE) is a pivotal element in the staffing dynamics of educational institutions, especially within the context of the Teachers Service Commission (TSC).

 But how is this crucial metric calculated, and what does it entail for the staffing requirements of schools?